 Suites range from 319 square feet with an additional verandah for a Sky Suite, to Iconic Suites with two bedrooms and two bathrooms, which are 1,892 square feet.
-They also include a verandah that's bigger than most staterooms onboard, at 689 square feet, that has its own private hot tub.
+They also include a verandah that's bigger than most staterooms onboard, at 689 square feet and has a private hot tub.

 Some included benefits of Celebrity Cruises The Retreat

-- Access to The Retreat private restuarant, Luminae.
+- Access to The Retreat private restaurant, Luminae

 The Retreat Ships

-The Retreat is available on all of Celebrity Cruises ships, which are:
+The Retreat is available on all Celebrity Cruises ships listed below:

 - Celebrity Apex℠